Sepsis during and after pregnancy

 What is sepsis?

-The purpose of this leaflet is to give you some information and guidance on what to do if you think you have an infection during or after your pregnancy.
-Infection in pregnancy and or after your baby’s birth should never be ignored.
+Infection in pregnancy and/or after your baby’s birth should never be ignored.
 Some infections can progress to a more serious situation where the infection spreads to the blood stream and occurs throughout the body, this is known as sepsis.
 Sepsis is the reaction to an infection in which the body attacks its own organs and tissues.
 If left untreated sepsis can lead to shock, multi-organ failure and death.
 Whilst most women do not suffer from infection or sepsis during or after pregnancy, if they do it needs to be recognised and treated quickly.

 Signs of sepsis

 The first signs of sepsis are usually a rise in your temperature, heart rate and breathing.
-You may also feel unwell; have chills and flu-like symptoms and a worrying pain in your tummy and / or diarrhoea.
+You may also feel unwell; have chills and flu-like symptoms and a worrying pain in your tummy and/or diarrhoea.
 This can progress very quickly and rarely this can progress to a potentially life threatening condition known as sepsis.

 How can infection in pregnancy or after childbirth be prevented?

 Good personal hygiene helps.
-This can include; daily showers / baths, proper hand washing and drying, perineal hygiene to include keeping the perineal area (between the vagina and back passage) clean, dry and frequent changes of maternity / sanitary pads.
-It is important to wash your hands before and after going to the toilet and changing maternity / sanitary pads.
+This can include; daily showers/baths, proper hand washing and drying, perineal hygiene to include keeping the perineal area (between the vagina and back passage) clean, dry and frequent changes of maternity/sanitary pads.
+It is important to wash your hands before and after going to the toilet and changing maternity/sanitary pads.

 When am I more likely to get an infection or sepsis?